 SCCI Group Policies and Processes regarding Modern Slavery and Human Trafficking

-- Modern Slavery Act Statement: SCCI’s commitment to meeting the objectives of the Modern Slavery Act 2015;
+- Modern Slavery Act Statement: SCCI’s commitment to meeting the objectives of the Modern Slavery Act 2015: published and reviewed;

 - Sustainable Supplier Charter: a commitment to deliver ever more sustainable solutions for our people, our customers, the wider community and the environment in which we work and live by; promoting best sustainable practice and meeting or exceeding guidance set out by government and regulatory bodies.
 The charter includes requirements of suppliers in relation to ethical working and values.
-We expect all members of our Supply Chain to share our aims and objectives and to sign up to this Charter.
+We continue to require members of our Supply Chain to share our aims and objectives and to sign up to this Charter.

 - Supplier Questionnaire: due diligence process implemented with existing and new suppliers to ensure their compliance with SCCI’s Sustainable Supplier Charter.